 I love Christmas decorations.
 I love looking at shiny colourful designs and thinking about decking the halls.
 But I’ve been learning about how incredibly wasteful and toxic it can be.
 So this year, I decided to do some upcycled & recycled Christmas crafts with my daughter to green our Christmas tree a little more.
-These are some of my favourites – if you have one to share, please link it up at the bottom of the post!
+These are some of my favourites – if you have one to share, please add your link in the comments!

 1. 3D balls from old Christmas cards